exegov-ai/autogen-presentation/presentation.md

 # Multi agent and multimodel

-Autogen was started in Microsoft, but it's open source.
+Autogen was started in Microsoft, as open source project.
 Documentation of ag2 provides a lot of examples how to use ag2 with Azure, but it's not limited to Azure.
 It can be used with any other cloud provider or even on-premises.
 There are instructions for [Non-Open AI Models](https://ag2ai.github.io/ag2/docs/topics/non-openai-models/about-using-nonopenai-models/), [Anthropic Claude](https://ag2ai.github.io/ag2/docs/topics/non-openai-models/cloud-anthropic/), [Amazon Bedrock](https://ag2ai.github.io/ag2/docs/topics/non-openai-models/cloud-bedrock/), [Google Gemini](https://ag2ai.github.io/ag2/docs/topics/non-openai-models/cloud-gemini/) as well as [locally ran open source models with ollama](https://ag2ai.github.io/ag2/docs/topics/non-openai-models/local-ollama/)

 ---

 # That's right, you can run multi agent system on your laptop

-You can experiment with multi agent system on your laptop.
+- You can experiment with multi agent system on your laptop.
-You don't need to pay for any external APIs.
+- You don't need to pay for any external APIs.
-You don't need to pay for any cloud services.
+- You don't need to pay for any cloud services.
-Some models consume surprisingly low amount of resources (for example gemma2).
+- Some models consume surprisingly low amount of resources (for example gemma2).

 ---